robertfwilson/TRExS_F2F_Meeting_Oct_2025/README.md

 ```

 This will open a JupyterLab server with the new environment ready to run the notebooks.
-If you have multiple conda environments in your system with associated Jupyter kernels, make sure to select the base kernel (`Python 3 (ipykernel)`) in the notebooks to use your new environment.
+If you have multiple conda environments in your system with associated Jupyter kernels, make sure to select the kernel (`TRExS`) in the notebooks to use your new environment.

 ## Tutorials Index